THE PURPOSE OF THIS STATEMENT IS TO PROVIDE INFORMATION ON FUNDSMITH’S REMUNERATION POLICY AND PRACTICES

 F LLP is the Global Distributor and Promoter for the Luxembourg based and CSSF registered Fundsmith SICAV, which has two sub-funds, the Fundsmith Equity Fund, and the Fundsmith Sustainable Equity Fund.

-F LLP provides investment management services to four institutional clients through separately managed, segregated accounts.
+F LLP provides investment management services to three institutional clients through separately managed, segregated accounts.

 The same fundamental investment strategy applies across all of the Funds.
 It is a simple buy and hold equity investment strategy.
 The Funds invest in a small number of high-quality companies, with the intention of holding them for the long term.
 The rigorous research process of Fundsmith is central to the strategy.
 For each Fund, Fundsmith applies stringent screening criteria and exacting analysis standards to potential investments before admitting them to an "investible universe" of permitted stocks.
 None of the portfolios invest in complex instruments or in derivatives, nor are any of the Funds leveraged.

 2.3 F LLP focuses on those activities that it can do best and delegates and outsources other activities to leading providers.
-F LLP employs 34 permanent staff (as at 3 October 2022).
+F LLP has 37 permanent staff staff excluding the 4 independent non-executive members of the Management Committee (as at 1 October 2023).

 2.4 F LLP has two US subsidiaries.
-Fundsmith Partners US LLC provides services to F LLP and employs 7 staff (as at 3 October 2022).
+Fundsmith Partners US LLC provides services to F LLP and has 6 permanent staff (as at 1 October 2023).
 Fundsmith Equity Fund (GP) LLC has no employees.
 Both entities are general partners of the three US LPs.

 2.5 F LLP delegates certain investment management, fund administration, and introducing and relationship management services to Fundsmith Investment Services Limited (“FISL”).
 FISL is – for the purposes of MIFIDPRU – a connected undertaking of F LLP through “majority common management”.
-FISL employs 12 staff (as at 3 October 2022).
+FISL has 12 staff (as at 1 October 2023).

 3. FUNDSMITH’S REMUNERATION GOVERNANCE